Zealand: Geography

-The island of Zealand (Sjælland) and the Danish straits between Denmark and Sweden, connecting the Baltic Sea – on the right – and the Atlantic Ocean.
+The island of Zealand (Sjælland) and the Danish Straits between Denmark and Sweden, connecting the Baltic Sea – on the right – and the Atlantic Ocean.

 Zealand is the most populous Danish island.
 It is irregularly shaped, and is north of the islands of Lolland, Falster, and Møn.
 The small island of Amager lies immediately east.
+With an area of 7,031 km2, it is similar in size to Crete or Leyte.

 Copenhagen is mostly on Zealand but extends across northern Amager.
 A number of bridges and the Copenhagen Metro connect Zealand to Amager, which is connected to Scania in Sweden by the Øresund Bridge via the artificial island of Peberholm.
 Zealand is joined in the west to Funen, by the Great Belt Fixed Link, and Funen is connected by bridges to the country's mainland, Jutland.

 On 5 June 2007, the regional subsidiary of national broadcaster DR reported that Kobanke in the southeast near the town Rønnede in Faxe Municipality, with a height of 122.9 m, was the highest natural point on Zealand.
 Gyldenløveshøj, south of the city Roskilde, has a height of 126 m.
 However, that is due to a man-made hill from the 17th century and its highest natural point is only 121.3 m.

 Zealand gives its name to the Selandian era of the Paleocene.